 How can GoHenry help with rewarding

-The GoHenry app lets you set up paid tasks – this is like a chore list that you can use alongside the reward chart.
+A kids pocket money app like GoHenry lets you set up paid tasks – this is like a chore list that you can use alongside the reward chart.
 Your kid can look on their GoHenry app and see what tasks you set them.
 Once they tick off the task, and you confirm it’s done, the money can go straight onto their GoHenry prepaid debit card.
 You can also set up pocket money on repeat with weekly allowance transfers, meaning you can check it off your to-do list for good.